-A city pigeon is a wildly bold beast, but so is the eager candidate who likes to brag on his or her CV.
 There’s much to be mentioned about the humble brag, but not everyone can back up their claims with proof or peer recognition.
-Include any accolades on your resume that you’ve earned throughout your career—these things include everything from:
+Include any accolades on your resume that you’ve earned throughout your career—these things include everything from:• Awards

 Just remember, your recruiter can act as your coach, but when it comes to winning an interview, you’ve got to be prepared with a knock out resume.